turingschool-examples/flashcards-starter/README.md

 4. The application will return feedback if the guess was correct or not, and move onto the next card.

 5. When there are no more cards left to play, the application returns the total correctly guessed percentage.

+6. A user can input Ctrl + C to close the application in terminal.